ossobv/asterisklint/README.rst

     asterisklint dialplan-check PATH/TO/extensions.conf
     ret=$?
     if test $ret -ne 0; then
-        cat >&2 <<EOF
+        echo >&2

-    One or more dialplan syntax errors.
-Please fix before committing.
+        echo 'One or more dialplan syntax errors.
+Please fix before committing.' >&2 exit $ret
-    EOF
-        exit $ret
     fi